openmeeg/openmeeg_sample_data/README.rst

 .. |Travis| image:: https://api.travis-ci.org/openmeeg/openmeeg_sample_data.svg?branch=master
 .. _Travis: https://travis-ci.org/openmeeg/openmeeg_sample_data

+CAVEAT on using the python wrapper (see bottom)

 These examples contain mainly two different views on how to use OpenMEEG with scripting languages
 ==================================================================================================